History of the CDA Big Band

 Left to right:

-Front row: ?, Sandi Farnsworth, Ron Farnsworth, Jon Harwood, Jim Barnett, Linda Barnett, Bruce English, ?
+Front row: Francis Cox, Sandi Farnsworth, Ron Farnsworth, Jon Harwood, Jim Barnett, Linda Barnett, Bruce English, Ray Cox

-Back Row: Wendle Essley, ?, Denny Burt, ?, ?, Stan Schedler, John Wayne Taylor, Ed Brown, ?
+Back Row: Wendle Essley, Kenny Hill, Denny Burt, Bill Gotfredson, Dick Bussey, Stan Schedler, John Wayne Taylor, Ed Brown, Doris Carlson

 • CDA Big Band at the CDA Eagles